UNISvalbard/Geo-UAV/content/lessons/data_acquisition/data_acquisition.md

 ### Horizontal outcrops
 To map planar surfaces like wave-cut platforms, you don't need to make three passes.
 Instead, you can fly a grid with the camera facing downwards.
 This can be easily done with a mission planning app.
 Alternatively, you can use the map function and fly around the perimeter of the area you want to record.
 Then, move in from one of the sides until you achieve a view with a 70% overlap.
 Fly a straight line, move sideways by the same amount, and repeat until the box is filled.
 If there are any vertical ledges or shelves in the view, flying some passes looking at 40 degrees will improve the model.

+## Contingency plans
+It is wise to have contingency plans in place in the event your UAV loses connection or low battery levels.

+While DJI UAVs typically provide alerts for battery connectivity issues, malfunctions, and remote controller disconnection, the response time may sometimes be brief.
+In the event of any flight problems, the top priority should always be to quickly and safely land the UAV in a secure location.

+_Now you are ready to fly.
+Enjoy your flight, and always fly safely and considerately!_

 ## Literature
 Howell et al., 2021.
 Acquisition of Data for Building Photogrammetric Virtual Outcrop Modelsfor the Geosciences using Remotely Piloted Vehicles (UAVs). https://doi.org/10.31223/X54914